tamelion/prezto/README.md

 Prezto — Instantly Awesome Zsh
 ==============================

+*This repository has been forked and customised.
+Original can be found at [sorin-ionescu/prezto][9]*

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.